tlverse/catalyst2024-workshop/install.md

-These instructions are intended to help with setting up the included [`renv` virtual environment](https://rstudio.github.io/renv/index.html), which ensures all participants are using the same exact set of `R` packages (and package versions).
+These instructions are intended to help with setting up the included [`renv` virtual environment](https://rstudio.github.io/renv/index.html), which ensures all course participants are using the same exact set of `R` packages (and package versions).
 A few important notes to keep in mind:

 * When `R` is started from the top level of this repository, `renv` is activated automatically.
 There is no further action required on your part.
 If